EduArt-Robotik/edu_robot_control_template/README.md

 ros2 run edu_robot_control_template dont_hit_the_wall_node.py --ros-args -r __ns:=<put here the namespace of your robot, like /eduard/blue>
 ```

+# Docker Container on Robot

+EduArt's philosophy to deploy software on its robots using Docker container that come with all needed libraries and ROS framework.
+Alternative the ROS framework could also be compiled from source on the robot (or on desktop using a cross compiler), but this would be very time consuming.

+The [Dockerfile](docker/Dockerfile) shows an example how this repository can be compiled inside a Docker.

+## Building Docker Image on Robot

+## Building Docker Image on Desktop using Buildx

+## Launch Docker Container

+### Using a Shell

+### Using Docker Compose File

 # Coming Soon

 Following is in progress and will be added to this repository soon: